ProDigresser/project-4/README.md

 ![mobile_screenshot](README_files/mobile_screenshot.png)

-## The Result!
+## The Result & Key Experiences!

-This was an interesting learning experience - getting to grips with a couple of new technologies, linking a Python backend to a React frontend and innovating on the code that we had been previously been taught.
+This was somewhat tough learning experience - getting to grips with a new stack of technologies, linking a Python backend to a React frontend and innovating on the code that we had been previously been taught.
 The site looks great, functions as designed and is easy to use.
 Personally, I am very happy with the result of the site and its features.

 Working in team came to be an easy and smooth process - with the use of Git and Github, well defined roles and individual feature development, with very few difficulties in resolving version conflicts.
 As a team, we shared the roles well - developing the core features of the backend before dividing and coding independently.

+Key details I would like to highlight include -
+- Thoughtful design of the SQL database
+- Careful design of the Models and Schema, with awareness of circular imports
+- Developing understanding when it comes to over-engineering a feature

 ### Future Improvements